Use Math and Science to Further Your Career in the Field of Information Systems

 Highlights of Our Online Computational Mathematics Degree

-- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and one of the top 10 online schools in America by Niche.com.
-Earning your online mathematics degree from a nonprofit university with this kind of recognition will set you apart from others in your field.
+- We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
+Our commitment to excellence also helped us rank among Niche.com’s top 10 online schools in America.
+Earning your online mathematics degree from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 - Your success is our success, which is why we are committed to providing quality academics at an affordable tuition rate.
 While other colleges are increasing their tuition, we have frozen tuition rates for our undergraduate, graduate, and doctoral programs for the past 6 years – and counting.

 - To continue our mission of providing affordable education, electronic textbooks are provided for all undergraduate courses at no cost to you.
 As a full-time student, this could save you an estimated $800-2,000 per year on textbooks!

 - All professors have real-life experience in the field and teach courses from a biblical worldview.

 - Learn how to solve problems with math that is focused on creating solutions.

 - Students who complete this program can be well-prepared to work in business, finance, or information technology-related fields.